 - She told him that only she liked him: she claimed she was the only one who liked him

 - She told him that she only liked him: that may be awkward.
-He may love her but she’s pointing out that he’s just a friend for her…
+He may love her but she’s pointing out that he’s just a friend to her…

 - She told him that she liked only him: she doesn’t like anyone else

-- She told him that she liked him only: same meaning than the previous one
+- She told him that she liked him only: same meaning as the previous one

-But English has more tricks which makes far less sense.
+But English has more tricks that make far less sense.

 Unfortunately, this also happens orally by stressing one word in particular.
 In that case, there is no real way of showing this when writing, except maybe by using italic or bold fonts.
 In the following sentence, stressing a particular word radically changes the global meaning and context: